BrahianCano/en-arriendo/README.md

 ```

-## …or push an existing repository from the command line
+## …or push an existing repository from the command line.

 ```bash
 git remote add origin https://github.com/BrahianCano/en-arriendo.git